6 Sales Call Reporting Tips

 Although you likely see the value in sales call reporting, manually creating sales reports can shift your sales reps' attention away from their core responsibilities.

-Maintain the balance and productivity in your sales teams' work day by using technology that supports detailed sales call reporting.
+Maintain the balance and productivity in your sales teams' workday by using technology that supports detailed sales call reporting.

-Choose technology that provides you with more than a brief overview on your sales calls.
+Choose technology that provides you with more than a brief overview of your sales calls.
 There are many different types of technology that allow you to listen to call recordings, and analyze performance vs. task goals.

 This way, you can identify problem areas and coach your team members effectively to improve the sales process.